KubernetesBeginner90 min

 image: nginx

-Apply the configuration using kubectl apply:
+Apply it with kubectl apply:

 kubectl apply -f pod.yaml